 What to Expect as an Intermediate Lifter

-You want to get stronger and you want to do so for a very long time.
-At some point, you may come to value the process that makes you stronger—the repeating cycle of stress-recovery-adaptation—as much or more than the PR, moving more weight than you could before.
-But even the most modest of lifters needs victories.
+You want to get stronger, and you want to do so for a very long time.
+At some point, you may come to value the process that makes you stronger—the repeating cycle of stress-recovery-adaptation—as much or more than the personal record, moving more weight than you could before.
+But even the most modest lifters need victories.
 They are a measure of progress and ways to determine the efficacy of your training.
 But as you become a more advanced lifter, these victories are less immediate.
-The chain of cause and effect, from workout to PR, takes on more links as you get stronger, meaning the PRs become planned rather than incidental to your training.
+The chain of cause and effect, from workout to new personal record, takes on more links as you get stronger, meaning the personal bests become planned rather than incidental to your training.
+We discuss how to plan for personal bests in the video down below.
 Knowing this, from the first day you start lifting, you should be planning for long-term progress, keeping in mind that the novice phase is only a small part of your entire training career.

 Long-term progress comes from excellent form, consistent lifting, and a well-organized training plan, a plan that first develops some basic aptitude as a lifter—novice strength gains, knowledge of training and recovery practices, and experience under the bar—fixing these elemental pieces before introducing complexity and change that refines you into stronger stuff.
 Like an educational curriculum, your long-term plan responds to your adaptive aptitude.
 You begin as a novice, but the novice program is unsustainable for very long.
 Eventually, you move past the novice phase.

 Becoming an Intermediate Lifter